chaseryder08/article_api_tracker/README.md

 ## Purpose

-This project helps identify delays in the article publishing process, uncovering their causes to drive better performance and reduce time to publish.
+This tool helps identify delays in the article publishing process, uncovering their causes to drive better performance and reduce time to publish.
+It supports the HPKI initiative by providing insights into bottlenecks and contributing to more efficient workflows.

 ## Future Enhancements